 "What value can I bring to this topic that hasn't already been said?"

 "It takes so much time to prepare for a talk.
 Will it always be this way?"

 "When I get in front of the audience, I lose my focus and don't even know what I have just said. "

 They want to learn to speak up.
 To be successful lawyers, they want to be comfortable presenting information to large groups of people including clients, prospective clients, judges, arbitrators, juries, opposing counsel, witnesses, boards and colleagues.
 Their comfort taking "center stage" affects both their esteem as well as their impact.

 My clients, maybe like you, have repeated opportunities to speak up for themselves, to share their perspective, demonstrate their value and influence others.
 As law professionals they must do so.
 Learning to speak up not only helps their clients, it enhances the profession.

 I help attorneys, both introverts and extroverts, find their voice and use it in ways that works best for them and their listeners.

-Are you a good fit to work with me?
+Can you relate?
+Maybe you are a good fit to work with me.

 Merri Bame email@example.com